P-1: NEW UNDERGRADUATE DEGREES/MAJORS, OPTIONS, IUGs, AND MINORS; AND CHANGES IN

 P-1 Curricular Program Prospectus submission form

-P-1 proposals are the basis of Administrative and University Faculty Senate curricular approval and are used to add or amend undergraduate academic programs (including majors, options within majors, IUGs, and minors) and to phase out minors and IUGs.
+P-1 proposals are the basis of Administrative and University Faculty Senate curricular approval and are used to add or amend undergraduate academic programs (including majors, options within majors, IUGs, and minors).
 P-1 proposals are submitted by academic units to the Senate Committee on Curricular Affairs through their dean (University Park) or the Office of the Vice President for Commonwealth Campuses.

 Administrative approval is required when colleges or campuses propose new majors, options, IUGs, and minors or propose to change the name of existing programs.